svlark/svlark.github.io/_posts/2019-11-15-October-Chicago-New-York-and-New-Jersey.md

 ![audrey before and after](https://user-images.githubusercontent.com/13930968/92014800-d022d680-ed1d-11ea-83bb-756a807b0923.jpeg) before and after

-After 16 months in Braces, Audrey had them taken off!
+After 16 months in braces, Audrey had them removed!
 Yay!
-She will be using Invisalign about half the time now for the unforeseeable future.
-She is really happy with the results, but funnily enough, she was really liking the look of braces, and misses them too.
+She will be using Invisalign at night now for the unforeseeable future.
+She is really happy with the results, but funnily enough, she was becoming attached to the way she looked in braces, and may have even shed a tear when they were gone.

 ![downtown NYC](https://user-images.githubusercontent.com/13930968/81184207-23f2fe00-8f7e-11ea-94f3-d4a2768b6cdf.jpeg)